ademcan/canSnippet/README.txt

 - Follow the unique instruction (i.e. fill in the form)
 - Remove the install.php file for better security
 - You are done !
 Now you canSnippet...
+- If you use nginx add the following line to protect your sqlite file location ~ \.sqlite {
+		deny all;
+	}

 Screenshots:
 http://ademcan.net/gallery/?dir=canSnippet